danielguillan/responder/README.md

 **Change the default pixel ratio for the retina media query**

-	$responder-retina-pixel-ratio: tv; // Defaults to 2
+	$responder-retina-pixel-ratio: 1.5; // Defaults to 2

 ### 2. Using the respond-to mixin